Real-time thoughts & analysis of the markets, economy & more...

 "Pete Wargent is one of Australia's brightest financial minds - a must-follow for articulate, accurate & in-depth analysis." - David Scutt, Business Insider, leading Australian market analyst.

 "I've been investing for over 40 years & read nearly every investment book ever written yet I still learned new concepts in his books.
 Pete Wargent is one of Australia's finest young financial commentators." - Michael Yardney, Australia's leading property expert, Amazon #1 best-selling author.

-"The most knowledgeable person on Aussie real estate markets - Pete's blog is great, loads of good data and charts!
-The most comprehensive analyst I follow in Australia.
-If you follow Australia, follow Pete Wargent" - Jonathan Tepper, Variant Perception, Global Macroeconomic Research, and author of the bestsellers 'End Game' and 'Code Red'.
+"The most knowledgeable person on Aussie real estate markets - Pete's work is great, loads of good data and charts, the most comprehensive analyst I follow in Australia.
+If you follow Australia, follow Pete Wargent" - Jonathan Tepper, Variant Perception, Global Macroeconomic Research, and author of the New York Times bestsellers 'End Game' and 'Code Red'.

 "Pete's daily analysis is unputdownable" - Dr. Chris Caton, Chief Economist, BT Financial.